dyrii/dyrii-user-guide/README.rst

 Dyrii User Guide
 ========

-This is the user guide for Dyrii.
+This repo contains the User Guide code for Dyrii.com that is hosted on ReadTheDocs at docs.dyrii.com.